matthewfernst/Lynx/lynx-api/README.md

 The following environment variables can be overriden to configure the application for your environment.

 APPLE_CLIENT_ID: The client id for the Apple OAuth provider.
-APPLE_CLIENT_SECRET: The client secret for the Apple OAuth provider.
 AUTH_KEY: The key used to sign JWT tokens.
 ESCAPE_INVITE_HATCH: A backdoor to allow users to join the application without an invite code (for first user setup).
 FACEBOOK_CLIENT_ID: The client id for the Facebook OAuth provider.